 How to Graduate in Four Years

-Many students might expect to go into college and graduate in four years, but, for a majority of students, that’s not the reality.
+Many students expect to graduate from a college or university in four years, but, for a majority of students, that’s not the case.
+Did you know that less than 40% of students who enrolled in 2009 graduated in four years?

-Less than 40 percent of students who began college in 2009 graduated in four years, according to the most recent data from the U.S. Department of Education.
-Only 60 percent of students who began college in 2009 received their degree in six years.
+This is according to the most recent data from the U.S. Department of Education.
+Only 60% of students who enrolled in 2009 received their degree in six years.

-Although some students think spending extra time in college will be a positive thing, delaying a career while continuing to pay for tuition, books and a place to live has a negative impact on your finacnes, espeically if you have to pay back student loans.
-In fact, the net loss for staying in college two extra years can be as high as $300,000, according to a study from NerdWallet.
+Although some students think that spending extra time in school will be a positive thing, delaying a career while continuing to pay for tuition, books and a place to live has a negative impact on your finances.
+In fact, the net loss of staying in school for two extra years can be as high as $300,000, according to a study from NerdWallet.